 - Shares can be partly paid or fully paid.
 Conversely, Stock is always fully paid.

 - Shares can never be transferred in the fraction.
 As opposed to stock, can be transferred in the fraction.

 - Shares have nominal value, but the stock does not have any nominal value.

 There is always a buzz between share and stock.
 In this article, a detailed description is provided which gives emphasis on the difference between them.
 In short, it can be said that the tiny part of the company’s capital is share while the collection of shares held by a member is stock.
-The Indian Companies Act, 1956 authorised a limited company to convert shares into stock and vice versa.
+The Indian Companies Act, 2013 authorized a limited company to convert shares into stock and vice versa.
 There are certain legal formalities which are to be met for such conversion.